It was like a casting call for The Bachelor: The Early Years.

 When I was 10 years old, I had two girlfriends at the same time: Klara, the sweet, blonde preacher’s daughter, and Amy, the athletic, competitive brunette.
 And this wasn’t some clandestine operation.
 My parents knew about it.
 Our teacher knew about it.
 Our friends knew about it.
-Now here I am handing out goody bag after goody bag filled with sparkly pink pens and sheet of butterfly stickers.
+Now here I am handing out goody bag after goody bag filled with sparkly pink pens and a sheet of butterfly stickers.
 Would history repeat itself?
 It couldn’t.
 It was clear: The time had come to face my past.

 Thanks to Mark Zuckerberg, I tracked them both down.
 Amy is a physical therapist and mother of two living happily in Arizona.
 We were each other’s first kiss.
 I told her I only remember holding hands with Klara.
 “I guess I was the easy one,” Amy says with a laugh.